-You’ve heard that people make hundreds of dollars a month (or more!) by renting out extra rooms on Airbnb.
+You’ve heard that people make hundreds of dollars a month (or more!) by renting out an extra room on Airbnb.
 And now you’re seeing dollar signs when you walk through your home each day.

 Since you are in charge of your short-term rental, you don’t have to worry about work-from-home job scams or freelancing and not getting paid.
 You can list your spare room and sit back and wait for reservations to come in.

 In no time, you’ll be making more money by renting out extra space in your home.
 Or will you?